rackerlabs/technical-blog/_posts/2020-03-10-announcing-the-launch-of-armor-anywhere.md

 Armor Anywhere provides the following benefits:

-- Offers cost-effective security protection, purpose-built for the cloud.
+- Offers cost-effective security protection, purpose-built for the cloud
-- Provides agent-based deployment with no need for additional appliances, including easy DevOps integration.
+- Provides agent-based deployment with no need for additional appliances, including easy DevOps integration
-- Analyzes and correlates millions of events and log data to detect threats in your environment.
+- Analyzes and correlates millions of events and log data to detect threats in your environment
-- Offers continuous and audit-ready compliance.
+- Offers continuous and audit-ready compliance
-- Simplifies the collection of logs from multiple sources.
+- Simplifies the collection of logs from multiple sources

 The agent-based security capabilities include the following elements: